Veegi/sfmesh/README.md

 SFMesh files are designed to be included as SF source code, in order to leverage the built-in file upload system for distributing the data to clients.
 As such the standard file extension is `.txt`.
 For use in other systems a binary format may be used, with the extension `.sfmesh`.

+## Blender Add-on

+This repository contains the source code for a Blender add-on that facilitates exporting objects into the SFMesh format.
+You can download the add-on by downloading it from the [releases](https://github.com/Veegi/sfmesh/releases).

+Installation instructions can be found in the [Blender documentation](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#add-on-settings).

 ## Format Version `1.0` Specification

 Text-based SFMesh files are Starfall modules and should be loaded like any other module.
 SFMesh files must return a Base64 encoded string representing the FastLZ-compressed binary mesh data as the first returned value.
 The alternative binary format foregoes the Base64 conversion, but is still compressed.